This post may contain affiliate links. Please read our disclosure policy.

 Make Ahead And Freezing Tips

-To freeze before baking, shape the meatloaf as directed, wrap it tightly in plastic wrap, and place it in a freezer-safe bag.
-Store for up to one month.
-When ready to bake, thaw overnight in the fridge, then bake as directed.
+- Freeze unbaked.
+Shape the meatloaf, wrap it tightly in plastic wrap, and place it in a freezer-safe bag.
+Freeze for up to one month.
+Thaw overnight in the refrigerator, then bake as directed.

-If already baked, let the meatloaf cool completely.
+- Freeze baked.
+Let the baked meatloaf cool completely.
 Wrap it in foil or plastic wrap, then place it in a freezer-safe bag.
-It will keep for up to one month.
-Reheat in the oven at 325°F (163°C) until warmed through.
+Freeze for up to one month.
+Reheat in a 325°F (163°C) oven until warmed through.

 Serving Suggestions

-Pair this mini meatloaf with sides that bring out its rich, comforting flavors.
-Here are a few favorites:
+Pair this meatloaf for one with simple sides that complement its rich, savory flavor.

 Frequently Asked Questions

 Yes.
-To make a meatloaf for two, double the ingredients and use a larger baking dish.
-Extend the baking time to 40-45 minutes before adding the glaze.
-To ensure it’s fully cooked, use a digital instant-read meat thermometer.
-The internal temperature should reach 165°F (74°C).
+Double all the ingredients and use a larger baking dish.
+Extend the first bake time to 40 to 45 minutes before adding the glaze, then bake another 15 minutes until the internal temperature reaches 165°F (74°C).

 Ways To Use Leftover Ingredients